Website Manager

 Parent’s Responsibility

-1) Parent’s responsibility is to encourage their child(ren) to participate.
+1) Parents' responsibility is to encourage their child/children to participate.
 This includes ensuring players attend practices and games and that they arrive and leave at the scheduled times.

 3) Proper sideline etiquette includes:

-(a) Let the coaches’ coach.
-If you are telling your son or daughter - or any other player for that matter - to do something different from what theft coach is telling them, you create distraction and confusion.
+(a) Let the coaches coach.
+If you are telling your son or daughter - or any other player for that matter - to do something different from what the coach is telling them, you create distraction and confusion.

 (b) Respect the referees.
 Outbursts from parents on the sideline made toward the referees only signal to our on children that they can blame the refs for anything that goes wrong.
 Blaming others is not a formula for success in sports.